adriaanbd/data-structures-and-algorithms/Notes/Trees/traversal.md

 ###### Algorithm

 1. Start at root but don't visit it.
-2. If left child has not been visited:
+2. If left child exists and has not been visited:
 	* Traverse to left child until reaching a leaf node.
 	* Visit the leaf node.
 	* Traverse and visit its parent node.
-3. If right child has not been visited:
+3. If right child exists and has not been visited:
 	* Traverse to right child
 	* Visit the node if it is a leaf node
 	* If it isn't a leaf node, go to step two (2).